CJCascalheira/cjcascalheira/content/publication/deberry-effectiveness-2022/index.md

 ---
-title: 'A certain evolution: A phenomenological study of 24/7 BDSM and negotiating consent'
+title: 'The effectiveness of didactic and perspective-taking interventions on reducing multiple dimensions of heterosexism'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here